Button Mushroom Farming in India — Temperature, Setup & Yield (2026)

 What temperature is needed for button mushroom farming?

 Button mushrooms need 14–18°C for fruiting and 22–25°C during spawn run.
-In most of India, AC rooms are required except during winter months (Nov–Feb) in North India.
+In most of India, AC rooms are required except during winter (Nov–Feb) in North India where temperatures naturally drop to this range.

 How much compost is needed per room?